abdullahnasir906-beep/natural-gas-price-forecast/README.md

 # Natural Gas Price Forecasting (Time Series Analysis)

-## 📌 Overview
+## 📌 Project Overview
 This project analyzes historical natural gas prices from 2020 to 2024 and builds a simple forecasting model to estimate prices for any given date, including short-term future extrapolation.

-The objective is to demonstrate data analysis skills, time-series understanding, and basic predictive modeling using Python.
+The goal is to demonstrate practical data analysis skills, time-series understanding, and the ability to transform raw market data into actionable insights using Python.

 ---

-## 📊 Business Context
+## 💡 Business Context
+Natural gas is a highly volatile commodity influenced by supply-demand dynamics, seasonal consumption, and macroeconomic conditions.

-Natural gas prices fluctuate over time due to market demand, supply conditions, and external economic factors.
-Accurate price estimation is useful for:
+Accurate price estimation is important for:

-- Energy trading decisions
+- Energy trading and pricing strategies
 - Long-term storage contract planning
 - Financial risk assessment
-- Market trend analysis
+- Market trend evaluation

+This project provides a simplified approach to understanding price behaviour using historical patterns.

 ---

 ## 📁 Dataset
 - Monthly natural gas price data
 - Time period: October 2020 – September 2024
-- Data represents end-of-month market prices from a time series snapshot
+- Each data point represents end-of-month market prices from a time series snapshot

 ---